 - Check and recheck your blind spots.

 Lastly, if a motorcycle accident happens to you, seek legal counsel.
-A knowledgeable, experienced, and qualified legal professional can hold the at-fault party responsible and seek the compensation you need to recover fully.
+A knowledgeable, experienced, and a qualified legal professional can hold the at-fault party responsible and seek the compensation you need to recover fully.